BSA-US/dual-power-app/README.md

 ## Contributing

 While we're focusing on design so we can get to a buildable spec ASAP, you're free to experiment and submit PRs.
-Make sure you read the [contributor guidelines](https://github.com/BSA-US/dual-power-app/blob/master/CONTRIBUTING.md) before you move on :slightly_smiling_face:
+Make sure you read the [contributor guidelines](https://github.com/BSA-US/dual-power-app/blob/main/CONTRIBUTING.md) before you move on :slightly_smiling_face:

 ## Setup

-1. Check out the `dev` branch:
+1. Create a new branch:
     ```sh
-    git checkout dev
+    git checkout -b feature/my-cool-thing
     ```
-2. Create a new branch:
+2. Duplicate the `.env` files:
     ```sh
-    git checkout -b feature/my-cool-thing
+    cp .env.template .env
     ```
-3. Duplicate the `.env` files:
-    - `.env.template` → `.env`
-    - `.env.build.template` → `.env.build`
-4. Install dependencies:
+3. Install the correct version of Node.js (this is what `.nvmrc` does)
     ```sh
+    nvm install
+    nvm use
+    ```
+4. Install `yarn` globally:
+    ```sh
+    npm install --global yarn
+    ```
+5. Install dependencies:
+    ```sh
     yarn
     ```
-5. Install `now` globally:
+6. Install `vercel` globally:
     ```sh
     yarn global add vercel
     ```